December 19, 2003

 December 12, 2003

-Unbosoming [Filed under: Thomas]
+Unbosoming [Filed under: Thomas, Dylan]

 I’ve been thinking about this word today.
 The thing that struck me was that it is defining a noun, “summer,” as an activity, “unbosoming.”
 Can anyone think of examples where this is commonly done?